pauly-g/OE-Game/docs/GAMEPLAY_MECHANICS.md

 - Orders appear on the left side and exit on the right
 - Player must apply edits before orders reach the right edge
 - Contains directional arrows showing the flow of orders
+- Initial conveyor speed is 0.5 (reduced from 2 for a gentler start)
+- Maximum conveyor speed is 3 (reduced from 4 to maintain playability)
+- Conveyor exerts a pushing force on the player, pushing them towards the right

 ## Game Elements